alexcumplido/alexcumplido/README.md

 ### Hello there!

 Frontend developer with a passion for translating business logic into an easy-to-use UI.
-Solid knowledge of GIT, HTML5, CSS3, JavaScript ES6, and React with custom hooks.
+Solid knowledge of GIT, HTML5, CSS3, JavaScript ES6.
 Currently working on React.js with custom hooks and migrating to TypeScript.
 I am looking to contribute to an engineering team creating solutions with an impact on customers.

 👨‍💻 See [my website](https://alexcumplido.github.io/portfolio/) for more information!